Rye: Uses, Health Benefits, and Nutrients

-Rye is sold as kernels (or berries), flakes and a flour.
-The most commonly available rye products are rye bread and rye crispbread.
-Rye bread comes in two basic forms - dark rye and light rye.
+Rye is sold as kernels (or berries), flakes, and a flour.
+The products most commonly made from the grain, at least in my part of the world, are bread and crispbread.
+Rye bread comes in two basic forms—a dark version and a light one.
 Dark rye bread is made from the whole grain.
 It has a dense texture and an assertive taste, which some people love.
 Light rye bread is made from grains which have had the outer layer of bran removed.
 It sometimes contains refined wheat as well.
-Light rye bread has a lighter color and texture and a gentler taste than dark rye bread.
+It has a lighter color and texture and a gentler taste than the dark product.
 Interestingly, researchers have found that even light rye has important health benefits.

 Rye is grown extensively in eastern and northern Europe and is a popular grain in these areas.
 It's also grown in Canada and the United States.
-Rye tolerates poorer soils than wheat and is also more resistant to drought and frost.
-The kernels or berries range in color from yellow-brown to green-grey, depending on the variety of rye.
+It tolerates poorer soils than wheat and is also more resistant to drought and frost.
+The kernels or berries range in color from yellow-brown to green-grey, depending on the variety of the plant.

 A special type of dark rye bread is pumpernickel bread.
-Traditional pumpernickel bread is made from a coarse, whole grain rye flour or meal and rye kernels.
-It's a sourdough bread that is slowly fermented with a natural yeast culture that is maintained at the bakery.
+Traditional pumpkernickel bread is made from a coarse, whole grain rye flour or meal, and rye kernels.
+It's a sourdough product which is slowly fermented with a natural yeast culture that is maintained at the bakery.
 The bread is thought to have originated in Germany.

 Health Benefits of Rye